-Access Copyright Foundation strives to embody its values of excellence in publishing; professionalism; inquiry and engagement; imagination and creativity; curiosity and life-long learning; and the expression of the unique and diverse voices of Canadian creators, publishers, and arts organizations.
-In all aspects of its work including its leadership, communications, jury selection and adjudication, the Foundation aspires to uphold these values.
+Access Copyright Foundation strives to embody its values of excellence in publishing; professionalism; inquiry and engagement; imagination and creativity; curiosity and lifelong learning; and the expression of the unique and diverse voices of Canadian creators, publishers, and arts organizations.
+In all aspects of its work including its leadership, communications, reviewer selection and assessment, the Foundation aspires to uphold these values.
 Access Copyright Foundation believes that equity requires intention and action to counteract systemic racism, sexism, ableism, homophobia/heterosexism, and other oppressions.

 In order to address historical and current inequities, the Foundation welcomes applications from creators with additional challenges in the creation or dissemination of their work including newcomers; people oppressed by racism; and those from a full spectrum of genders, sexual identities and abilities.
 The Foundation also welcomes applications from organizations representing these communities.
+The Foundation supports the use of accessible venues and measures to reduce barriers to participation.
 The Foundation recognizes potential barriers such as geography and language.